Diamond & CBN Specifications

 Monocrystalline and polycrystalline diamonds each offer distinct benefits and are chosen based on specific application requirements.
 Here's a comparison:

-• Durability: Monocrystalline diamonds are generally more durable, with a single-crystal structure that withstands repeated use.
+• check icon Durability: Monocrystalline diamonds are generally more durable, with a single-crystal structure that withstands repeated use.
 Polycrystalline diamonds, while also durable, might wear down faster due to their multi-faceted composition.

-• Abrasiveness: Polycrystalline diamonds offer more cutting edges, making them more abrasive and effective for aggressive polishing and grinding.
+• check icon Abrasiveness: Polycrystalline diamonds offer more cutting edges, making them more abrasive and effective for aggressive polishing and grinding.
 Monocrystalline diamonds are effective for general-purpose polishing but might be less aggressive.

-• Cost: Monocrystalline diamonds are typically more cost-effective due to their simpler structure.
+• check icon Cost: Monocrystalline diamonds are typically more cost-effective due to their simpler structure.
 Polycrystalline diamonds can be more expensive, but their higher efficiency might justify the additional cost.

-• Applications: Monocrystalline diamonds are suitable for general applications with moderate polishing needs.
+• check icon Applications: Monocrystalline diamonds are suitable for general applications with moderate polishing needs.
 Polycrystalline diamonds excel in high-performance scenarios requiring rapid stock removal and efficient polishing.

 Choosing the Right Diamond Shape for your application Table of Comparison